 With this project this is very simple, being able to consult from the mobile, at any time and from anywhere in the world, current and historical measurements.

 Most projects offer real-time measurements, but do not have any data persistence system, to be able to store measurements for later analysis or integration into other systems.

-This project allows, in addition to the easy use of cloud services (such as Thingspeak, IFTTT and similar), the storage of measurements in your 4Mb SPIFFS internal memory, databases like InfluxDB (both local and remote) and even the recording data to SD card for long-term non-connectivity operation.
+This project allows, in addition to the easy use of cloud services (as Thingspeak, IFTTT and the like), databases like InfluxDB (both local and remote), etc.

 Portability and mobility